Seeed-Studio/wiki-documents/docs/Sensor/SenseCAP/ReSpeaker/reSpeaker_ha.md

 :::tip
 After the installation script has finished, restart Home Assistant to apply the changes.

+After this add-on is installed and running, it will be automatically discovered by the Wyoming integration.

 Go to `Settings` > `System` > `Restart`.